eduvpn/documentation/CUSTOM_BRANDING.md

 they MAY break future software updates.
 We do NOT guarantee template compatibility!

-After copying, modify `/etc/vpn-user-portal/views/base.php` own CSS line in addition to the default one:
+After copying, add a new CSS line in `/etc/vpn-user-portal/views/base.php` after the existing one:

     <link href="<?=$this->getAssetUrl($requestRoot, 'css/screen.css'); ?>" media="screen" rel="stylesheet">
     <link href="/css/my-screen.css" media="screen" rel="stylesheet">

-This will then try to find the CSS file on `https://vpn.example.org/css/my-screen.css`.
-You can look in `/usr/share/vpn-user-portal/web/css/screen.css` what you can override.
+This will then try to find the CSS file at `https://vpn.example.org/css/my-screen.css`.
+You can look in `/usr/share/vpn-user-portal/web/css/screen.css` for the default template CSS.

 We have two officially supported themes, you can find the relevant files here and get inspiration: